 5 – FastPass Is a MUST

 Animal Kingdom is now on a tiered FastPass system, much like Epcot and Hollywood Studios.
 This means that when selecting your three initial FastPass in advance, you can choose one FastPass selection from Tier 1 and two FastPass selections from Tier 2.
-Tier 1 attractions include Avatar Flight of Passage or Na’vi River Journey – the two new Pandora attractions.
-This means that regardless of how you swing it, during your initial three FastPass selections, you must select between Avatar Flight of Passage or Na’vi River Journey.
+Tier 1 attractions include Avatar Flight of Passage or Na’ vi River Journey – the two new Pandora attractions.
+This means that regardless of how you swing it, during your initial three FastPass selections, you must select between Avatar Flight of Passage or Na’ vi River Journey.
 Both are popular for different reasons, but we still believe there is more of an interest in Avatar Flight of Passage since those FastPass selections seem to go faster at the 60 day FastPass selection mark for Disney Resort guests.
 Not a Disney Resort guest?
-You’ll want to be in your My Disney Experience account ready to make your FastPass reservations 30 days out.
+You’ll want to be in your My Disney Experience account, ready to make your FastPass reservations 30 days out.
 If you aren’t able to obtain a FastPass, plan for very long waits in the stand by line with snacks and drinks.
-Current wait times run anywhere from 2-3 hours.
+Even over two years after its opening, the attraction is extremely popular.
+Wait times over Easter weekend in 2019 were six hours at one point.
+On most days wait times run anywhere from 2-3 hours.

 6 – Experience the Attraction (Spoiler Alert!)